tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 Penelope was a sobbing heap.

-Ralph reached for the handkerchief in her blouse pocket, I guess to wipe away the tears and snot running down her cheeks as she was inconsolably sobbing, but she batted his hand away.
+Ralph reached for the handkerchief in her blouse pocket, I guess to wipe away the tears and snot running down her cheeks as she was inconsolably weeping, but she batted his hand away.

 "Leave me be!
 Just leave me to die!" she screamed.